automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 ### Syncing Documents

-With a document-based SwiftUI app, the SwiftUI app framework owns the lifetime of a ReferenceFileDocument subclass.
+With a document-based SwiftUI app, the SwiftUI app framework owns the lifetime of a `ReferenceFileDocument` subclass.
-If the file saved from the Document based app is stored in iCloud, the operating system may destroy an existing instance and re-create it from the contents on device - most notably after having replicated the file with iCloud.
+If the file saved from the document-based app is stored in iCloud, the operating system may destroy an existing instance and re-create it from the contents on device - most notably after having replicated the file with iCloud.
-There may be other instances of where the document can be rebuilt, but the important aspect is that SwiftUI is in control of that instance's lifecycle.
+There may be other instances of where the document can be rebuilt, but the important aspect to note is that SwiftUI is in control of that instance's lifecycle.

-To provide peer to peer syncing, MeetingNotes handles that detail by enabling an app-level sync coordinator: [DocumentSyncCoordinator.swift](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/PeerNetworking/DocumentSyncCoordinator.swift)
+To provide peer to peer syncing, MeetingNotes handles the document being ephemeral by enabling an app-level sync coordinator: [DocumentSyncCoordinator.swift](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/PeerNetworking/DocumentSyncCoordinator.swift)
-This coordinator has properties for tracking Documents open by the app, as well as identifiers that represent those documents and identifiers that represent the various peers it syncs with.
+This coordinator has properties for tracking Documents using identifiers that represent those documents and identifiers to represent the peers it syncs with.
-The sync coordinator presents itself as an Observable object to enable use within SwiftUI views, providing information about peers, connections, and the capability for establishing a new connection.
+The sync coordinator presents itself as an `Observable` object for more convenient use within SwiftUI views, to provide information about peers, connections, and exposing a control to establish a new connection.

-When MeetingNotes enables sync, it registers a document with the SyncCoordinator, which builds up a [NWTextRecord](https://developer.apple.com/documentation/network/nwtxtrecord) instance to use in advertising that the document is available for sync.
+When MeetingNotes enables sync for a document, it registers a document with the SyncCoordinator, which builds a [NWTextRecord](https://developer.apple.com/documentation/network/nwtxtrecord) instance to use in advertising that the document.

 ```swift
 func registerDocument(_ document: MeetingNotesDocument) {